 Commodities are, however, the raw materials of civilization.
 They’re going to come back into fashion.

-International Man: Speaking of covers of magazines, A recent cover of The Economist magazine had robotic bulls charging through the cover.
+International Man: Speaking of covers of magazines, earlier this year of The Economist magazine had robotic bulls charging through the cover.

 Have we reached peak optimism?

 Doug Casey: To quote an old market saying, there is no telling how high a tree is going to grow.
 We just know that no tree grows to the sky.